Groupon For Medical Scans? Discounted Care Can Have Hidden Costs

 On the drive back into the city though, the imaging center called and told them to go straight to the hospital — the CT had revealed a large mass that turned out to be a germ-cell tumor.

-"You're trying to cut cost by getting a CT out of the hospital," Beck says.
+"You're trying to cut costs by getting a CT out of the hospital," Beck says.
 "But they're just going to redo it anyway."

 Kaiser Health News is an editorially independent, nonprofit program of the Kaiser Family Foundation.
 KHN is not affiliated with Kaiser Permanente.